rafaelmmedeiros/BuilderDefenderGame/README.md

 # Observations

-- Why game devs use so many Singleton Pattern?
-Get rid of then on next project...
-They violete SOLID principles.
-There is anothers ways.
 - It´s not a true free to grow application, there is a lot of issues and refactoring is needed to turn this in a growable game.
 But, works fine.
 Because It´ll not grow.
-- Some contents are easy to grow horizotaly and verticaly, others are stucked.
+- Some contents are easy to grow, others are stucked.
 - Some aspects are easy to balance, others don´t.
 - Code standards need to be done better.
-- In this Application there´s a lot of good implementation and a lot of bad implementations.

 # Conclusion

 - Think and write expandable code is the best way to success.
-- Apply the SOLID principles is a good way to do things...
+- Apply the SOLID principles is a good way to do things.
-- It wat a great experience writing code, cnanging small things and thinking of beeter ways.

 # Video on Youtube

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=wmuAUYB9emM